Key Takeaways:

 The answer is a disappointing one: it depends.

-If an employment-based immigrant is compelled, forced, or pressured to leave their position of employment early due to life circumstances, they must keep all evidence that illustrates why the change in employer was necessary.
-This evidence may be helpful later if the USCIS questions this change.
+If an employment-based immigrant is compelled, forced, or pressured to leave their position early due to life circumstances, they must keep all evidence that illustrates why the change in employer was necessary.
+This evidence may be helpful later if USCIS questions this change.
 At some points, an employee must remain in a substantially similar position or face denial.
 What is a substantially similar position can prove arbitrary and confusing.
 Sometimes, a new attorney must substitute in, when the previous attorney represents both the employer and the employee.
 Otherwise, the employee is likely to get into trouble.

 Sometimes the question of how long an immigrant employee should stay with the employer that sponsored them is not a matter they get to decide.